GaaneshT/tp/docs/UserGuide.md

    application before running the application again.
 2. **If you need to see your truncated NAME, EMAIL or ADDRESS**, increase your window size for the application until it is no longer truncated.
+3. **EMAIL may still be truncated**, if it is too long even when window size is the maximum
-3. **When adding/editing many tags**, in certain scenarios where the tags begin to wrap (especially on lower screen resolution), the tags may inadvertently overlap onto the remaining Person's information field, as shown in the screenshot below.
+4. **When adding/editing many tags**, in certain scenarios where the tags begin to wrap (especially on lower screen resolution), the tags may inadvertently overlap onto the remaining Person's information field, as shown in the screenshot below.
    ![Example of Tags Overflowing Bug](images/TagsOverflow_1.png) The remedy is to click on the specific Person's Card, which will trigger a CSS style update, so that the wrapping works as intended.
    ![Example of Tags Overflowing Bug Remedy](images/TagsOverflow_2.png)
-4. **When local system date changes occurs**, in certain scenarios where a person's `Payment Info` would be displayed from one color to another, the visual feedback of these changes might not be properly displayed.
+5. **When local system date changes occurs**, in certain scenarios where a person's `Payment Info` would be displayed from one color to another, the visual feedback of these changes might not be properly displayed.
 The remedy is to click on the specific Person's Card, which will trigger a CSS style update to re-render the Peron's Payment Info.
    For more information about the issue, click [here](https://github.com/AY2425S2-CS2103-F15-2/tp/issues/147).